faceleg/pagesofinterest.net/_posts/2021-03-09-how-to-ask-for-linkedin-recommendations.md

 1. If I enjoyed working for or with someone, they probably did too, and likely want to see me succeed.
 Writing a LinkedIn recommendation is a small way for them to make another contribution to success
 2. This is typical [imposter syndrome](https://www.freecodecamp.org/news/what-is-imposter-syndrome-and-how-do-you-overcome-it/).
 I just had to ignore this and request anyway.
-3. This is the main point of this article! read on to learn how to frame your requests efficiently and help your recommender out.
+3. This is the main point of this article!
+Read on to learn how to frame your requests efficiently and help your recommender out.

 ## How to make it easier for your recommender